TreadReader Integration with eDynamix iVHC

 In addition to revealing tread depth, the detailed tyre scans will also diagnose incorrect inflation and wheel alignment issues.

 The integration of TreadReader images further enhances the already intuitive iVHC online service booking system.
-As the vehicle passes over the TreadReader Drive Over ramp, the full tyre-width scans which are recorded automatically and presented in the iVHC report.
+As the vehicle passes over the TreadReader Drive Over ramp, the full tyre-width scans are recorded automatically and presented in the iVHC report.
 This seamless process replaces the previously manual tread depth measurement data input.

 Multiple Benefits for Workshops and Dealerships